ArthurJ01/Algorithm-visualiser/README.md

 - Run build.bat
 - Run algoVisualiser.exe

+## run the release

+You can download the pre-built release from the GitHub repository.
+It should work out of the box on Windows 10 or later.

 # Code structure

 The main menu runs in main.cpp.
 Gifs of functionality are in the images folder.